Russian Spies Hacked Olympics, Pretending to Be North Korea

 The attack was likely intended as retaliation against the International Olympic Committee for banning the Russian team from the Games because of the country’s widespread use of doping to cheat in past Olympics.
 Russian athletes could still compete this winter, but couldn’t display the Russian flag or play Russia’s national anthem during their medal ceremonies.

-Olympic officials had acknowledged a disruptive cyberattack on computer systems at the Games during the Opening Ceremonies, but they never said who was responsible.
+Olympic officials had acknowledged a disruptive cyberattack on computer systems at the Games during the Opening Ceremony, but they never said who was responsible.
 The GRU apparently tried to mask its attacks by using North Korean IP addresses, a misdirection effort known as a “false-flag” operation.

 The information warfare unit that carried out the attack is believed to be the same one that had conducted other attacks on the West and in Ukraine.
 Also, in January, the GRU-linked Fancy Bear cyberespionage group published emails stolen from the accounts of IOC and anti-doping officials in an attempt to create controversy and sow discord among international sports officials.